RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

     <TorsionClaim backbone=1 sidechain=0 selector=ChainA control_strength=CAN_CONTROL />

 claims all backbone residues in the region selected by the ResidueSelector with the name "ChainA" with the strength "CAN_CONTROL".
 The "backbone" and "sidechain" boolean options determine, respectively, if backbone and sidechain angles are to be claimed.
-The "control_strength" option sets the strength with which these residues are to be claimed (see ControlStrength).
+The "control_strength" option sets the [ControlStrength](#ControlStrength) with which these residues are to be claimed.

 ###XYZClaim